tmtsoftware/esw/docs/src/main/eswcomponents/gateway/gateway.md

 ## Esw Gateway with authentication and authorization

-Esw Gateway is accessible to public network and exposes API endpoints through Http interface, hence we need to protected its endpoints from unauthorized access.
+Esw Gateway is accessible to public network and exposes API endpoints through Http interface, hence we need to protect its endpoints from unauthorized access.

 ### Protection on Commands service endpoints on Gateway

 There are commands which are more restrictive which need eng or above role and some commands which just need user level role.
-Also, these more restrictive eng commands need a fined grained control mechanism so that they can be safely executed by authorized person having specific role at subsystem level.
+Also, these more restrictive eng commands need a fine-grained control mechanism so that they can be safely executed by authorized person having specific role at subsystem level.
 To achieve this we need to have a role hierarchy at subsystem level along with a config table containing the mapping between more restrictive commands and these roles.